 Textile companies should watch the expansion path, not only the current product list.

-One CBAM risk is the default-value mechanism.
+Because CBAM’s default-value mechanism assigns higher emissions to suppliers who cannot prove their own data.
 If brands cannot obtain installation-level emissions data from suppliers, the EU may use higher default emissions values for the country of origin.
 For coal-heavy regions, that can raise the cost assigned to the product.

 The original Chinese draft noted that average polyester production in China is about 2.8 tons of CO2 per ton.
 Even if a specific factory performs better, it may still be disadvantaged if it cannot prove the data.